- GFRC (Glass Fiber Reinforced Concrete) is lighter, stronger, faster than normal concrete. GFRC pieces can be de-molded as early as 24 hours.

 - Let mix 'set' (usually about 5 minutes) and then remix briefly.

 - Spray Face Coat of this mix over the mold/form work using a Hopper Sprayer.
 Face coat should be @ 3/16" thick.
-(Clean sprayer immediately after use).
+(Clean sprayer immediately after use) See below for tips on spraying.

 - Backer mix uses the same formula as above, with addition of fiber: